Hinivir/R-Touhou/docs/ecs/COMPONENTS.md

 *From ecs/Components/SpriteTextureAnimation.hpp*

-Defines the slicing of a entity's sprite's texture for animating
+Defines the slicing of a entity's sprite's texture for animating.

 When combined with `GameEngine::SpriteTextureRect`, the slicing is applied **AFTER** the texture rect.

-It uses `GameEngine::Position2Base` and `GameEngine::Position2BaseDefault1` from `ecs/Components/Position2Base.hpp`
+It uses `GameEngine::Position2Base` and `GameEngine::Position2BaseDefault1` from `ecs/Components/Position2Base.hpp`.

 ### Members